tozny/php-sms-demo/README.md

 # Tozny SMS-based Phone Verification Demo

+First, install dependencies via Composer with `composer install`.

-First, copy `.env.example` to `.env` and populate your Realm information.
+Next, copy `.env.example` to `.env` and populate your Realm information.

 Then run `run.sh` at the command line to start the local server.